MaCFP/matl-db/Wood/Calibration_Data/FZJ/README.md

 intervals where the HRR vs. time is nearly constant.
 A linear fit was performed through points in these intervals in the temperature vs. HRR space and subtracted from the HRR.

+The data was interpolated to match a 0.5 K spacing, as requested by MaCFP.
+Note that this can lead to minor inconsistencies for a few initial data points where the temperature is not yet monotonically increasing, due to noise.

 ### Experiment Overview
 - Sample
     - Preparation: Powdered, as provided by MaCFP